denis-rossati/denis-rossati/README.md

 <br>

 - 🏳️‍🌈 LGBTQIA+!!
-- 📚 Currently studying web development at Trybe
+- 📚 I already studied at trybe
 - 💼 And working at [Croct](https://croct.com/)!! :DDD
-- 👨‍💻 Looking to be a great developer to help those who I sympathize.
+- 👨‍💻 Looking to be a great developer to help those who I sympathize
-- 📚 Right now I'm exploring `PHP` and studying computer science. 🚀
+- 📚 Right now I'm exploring `PHP` and I'm looking for sources of study in computer science 🚀
-- 🎯 My next big goal is learn python!!!
 - 🇧🇷 Also, I'm brazilian! ;)

 ---